 Leah and the 1909 – 1910 Pollard Tour of India

 In April 1909 Charles Pollard announced he was retiring from running the North American tours.
 Arthur Pollard would take over as manager.
 (Nellie Chester chose not to join him).
 The next troupe was partly made up of new faces, but there were a good number of former Pollard players, including Leah Leichner, Irene Finlay, Willie Howard, the three McGorlick sisters, Leslie and Charlie Donaghey and John and Freddie Heintz.
 Perhaps Arthur Pollard wanted some experienced players in the group and approached seasoned performers such as these to join.
-(He knew all of these performers well – he had been on the Pollard tour of 1905-7).
+(He knew all of these performers well – he had been on several previous Pollard tours).
 About thirty young people and various adults departed on 3 July 1909 on the SS Gracchus, bound for Java and Singapore.
 At 19 years of age, Leah was the oldest performer in the troupe.